Damage detection

 My work on automating damage detection in Amazon's warehouses got featured by an amazon.science article: The surprisingly subtle challenge of automating damage detection at Amazon

 Lachine Mearning.
-Borotics.
+Vomputer Cision.
 Irtificial Antelligence.

-I am a Senior Applied Scientist at Amazon Robotics AI.
+I am an Applied Science Manager at Amazon Fulfillment Technologies & Robotics.
 Before that, I received my PhD from the Robotics & Biology Lab, TU Berlin.
-My research activities focus on robotics and machine learning.
+My research activities focus on machine learning for computer vision and robotics applications.
 In some of my spare time, I make music.

 19/09/2022: My work on automating damage detection in Amazon's warehouses got featured in an amazon.science article: The surprisingly subtle challenge of automating damage detection at Amazon.
 Super proud of the work of our team!